matthewjustice/essential-notepad/README.md

 A basic Notepad implementation for Windows

 ## About
 With all the new features in Notepad for Windows 11, I thought it might be nice to reimplement "classic" Notepad.
 Why?
 Just because I like programming in C using the Windows API.
-Also, maybe someone will the code helpful as an example.
+Also, maybe someone will find the code helpful as an example.

 ## Status
 This is a work in progress.
 The current code should work fine, but it isn't feature complete.